Ykarniel/ykarniel/README.md

 I'm a **second-year Electrical and Computer Engineering student** at the **Technion - Israel Institute of Technology** with a passion for building innovative software solutions.

-- 🔭 Currently working as a **Software Developer** at Dinit Information Systems
 - 🎓 Specializing in **Signal Processing** and **Digital Systems**
 - 💡 Driven by a "get-it-done" mentality with hands-on experience in full-stack development
 - 🎖️ IDF veteran - served as Combat Soldier, Medic, and Commander